Skip to content

 • Toggle search form

-Environmental security links clean air, safe water, fertile soil, and public health to national survival.
-Ukrainian law defines it as preventing environmental deterioration and hazards to human health through state, business, and citizen action.
+Environmental security links clean air, safe water, fertile soils, and public health to the survival of society.
+Ukrainian legislation defines it as the prevention of environmental degradation and threats to human health through the actions of the state, businesses, and citizens.

-Russia’s full-scale invasion dramatically expanded environmental threats: explosions, fires, mined fields, dam sabotage, and diverse pollution types now endanger ecosystems, food security, and public health.
+Russia’s full-scale invasion has raised the issue of Ukraine’s environmental security to a new level.
+Explosions, fires, mined fields, dam destruction, and various forms of pollution now threaten ecosystems, food security, and public health.

 Support UWEC Work Group

-Since 2022, thousands of environmental incidents, massive wildfires, forest losses, and toxic soil “time bombs” have created chronic health and ecological risks.
-The total environmental bill exceeds tens of billions of euros.
+Since 2022, thousands of environmental crimes attributed to Russia, large-scale forest fires, forest loss, and toxic “time bombs” in soils have created chronic risks for ecosystems and human health.
+Total environmental damage exceeds tens of billions of euros.

 environmental security in Ukraine